davidmoten/rtree-3d/README.md

 If the coordinates are normalized to the [0..1] range then the data structure doesn't favour one dimension over another.
 To favour time over position for instance just scale the time value down by a constant (experiment with your data!).

-Greek Earthquake data
+Test visualization
 -----------------------
-Given the 38,377 data points of greek earthquakes (lat, long, time), the data is scanned to establish the ranges for each coordinate then normalized to a [0,1] range.
+Given the 38,377 data points of greek earthquakes (lat, long, time) from 1964 to 2000, the data is scanned to establish the ranges for each coordinate then normalized to a [0,1] range.
 The points are added to an R-tree with `minChildren`=2 and `maxChildren`=4 using either the R* heuristics or standard R-tree heuristics.
 Visualization of the bounding boxes at nodes by method and depth is below.

 Generated with this [commit](tree/83c760b3ee7f9fb7d64f581554424ee7ab88cac7).